krzysztofzablocki/Sourcery/guides/Writing templates.md

 - `count` - can be used to get count of filtered array
 - `annotated` - can be used on Type[s], Variable[s], Method[s] and Enum Case[s] to filter by annotation, e.g. `{% for var in variable|annotated:"skipDescription" %}`, can be negated with `!` prefix.
 - `public`, `open`, `internal`, `private`, `fileprivate` - can be used on Type[s] and Method[s] to filter by access level, can be negated with `!` prefix.
-- `publicGet`, `publicSet`, .etc - can be used on Variable[s] to filter by getter or setter access level, can be nagated with `!` prefix
+- `publicGet`, `publicSet`, .etc - can be used on Variable[s] to filter by getter or setter access level, can be negated with `!` prefix

 You can also use partial templates using `include` tag.
-Partial template is loaded from the path of a template that inculdes it. `include` tags also supports loading templates from relative path, i.e. `{% include "partials/MyPartial.stencil"%}` used in the template located in `templates` directory will load template from `templates/partials` directory.
+Partial template is loaded from the path of a template that includes it. `include` tags also supports loading templates from relative path, i.e. `{% include "partials/MyPartial.stencil"%}` used in the template located in `templates` directory will load template from `templates/partials` directory.

 > Note: You can only load partial templates from child directories of the including template directory, so `{% include "../MyPartial.stencil"%}` is not supported.

-Sourcery treat all the templates as independent and so will generate files based on partial templates too.
+Sourcery treats all the templates as independent and so will generate files based on partial templates too.
 To avoid that use `exclude` in [configuration file](usage.html#configuration-file).

 ## Swift templates